mazaoshe/shutter-coach/content/posts/go-interfaces.md

   - "duck typing"
   - "Code Example"
 slug: "go-interfaces"
-keywords: "Go interfaces, interface implementation, polymorphism in Go, Go duck typing, interface design patterns"
+keywords: "Golang interfaces, interface implementation, polymorphism in Go, Golang duck typing, interface design patterns, Go interface examples"
 ---

-## Go Interfaces
+## Golang Interfaces

-Learn how to use interfaces in Go to write flexible and testable code, including interface definition and implementation.
+Learn how to use interfaces in Golang to write flexible and testable code, including interface definition and implementation with practical Go programming examples.
+These Golang code snippets demonstrate how to leverage interfaces for abstraction and polymorphism in your Go applications.

 ```go
 package main